15-Ab/potd/README.md

 ### Approach

 **Sort the Input Array :**
-Start by sorting the given array in ascending order.
+I started by sorting the given array in ascending order.
 Sorting helps in avoiding duplicates during the permutation generation process.

 **Backtracking Permutation Generation :**
    - Used backtracking to generate permutations.